Rajapattai: Filming

 Filming began in June 2011, with the first schedule, during which filming was held in and around Chennai, lasting for 60 days.
 In August 2011, the first song was shot for five days in Mahabalipuram, with Vikram, Deeksha Seth and fifty back-up dancers participating.
 The team subsequently shot scenes in a set worth ₹ 4 million that was erected at Senthil Studios in Saligramam, Chennai, while the next schedule was to be shot in Thiruvannaamalai and Pondicherry.
 In October 2011, filming was held near the Ramachandra Medical College in Chennai.
 Few days later, the crew was shooting a song and several stunt sequences near Karaikudi, and later in Kumbakonam.
 The climax scene that was canned for eight days at the Binny Mills in Chennai, had reportedly cost approximately ₹ 30 million.
 During the last week of October and early November, Saloni Aswani, who had previously starred in Madurai Veeran, was shooting for the song "Villadhi Villain" along with Vikram at the AVM Studios, Chennai.
 The item number, featuring Shriya Saran and Reemma Sen, was initially to be filmed in Japan, however, since Suseenthiran was not satisfied with the locations, he decided to can it in Lucca, Italy.
 Other locations in Italy where filming was held include Volterra, Monteriggioni and Montecatini Terme.

 Music

-Rajapattai score and soundtrack are composed by Yuvan Shankar Raja, becoming his first work for a Vikram-starrer.
-Since Yuvan Shankar Raja's previous single tracks from Vaanam and Mankatha had met with success, the team planned to release a single track from Rajapattai, too, by late October.
-However, the plan did not materialize.
-The final mixing of the songs was planned to be held in London.
+Rajapattai's score and soundtrack are composed by Yuvan Shankar Raja, becoming his first work for a Vikram-starrer.
+The album's Telugu version was launched first on 21 November 2011 at Taj Deccan in Hyderabad, Andhra Pradesh.

-The album's Telugu version was launched first on 7 December 2011 at Taj Deccan in Hyderabad, Andhra Pradesh by director V. V. Vinayak, with other noted Telugu film directors S. S. Rajamouli, Krish and badminton player Jwala Gutta being present along with the cast and crew.
 The original Tamil version was released two days later at the Anna Centenary Auditorium in Kotturpuram, Chennai.

-The soundtrack album features five tracks, with the first song ("Podi Paiyan Polave") being repeated at the end.
-As reported earlier, Vikram had performed the song "Laddu Laddu" in both languages.
-The song "Paniye Pani Poove" was co-sung by Renu Kannan, one of the finalists of the second season of the reality-based singing competition Airtel Super Singer.